Product OS··15 min read

 Every experience is built from a library of content blocks: text sections, step-by-step guides, video embeds, image carousels, callout boxes, buttons, forms, FAQs, and product specification tables.
 Teams assemble these blocks visually — no HTML, no CSS, no JavaScript.
 A product manager can build a complete setup guide in an afternoon.

-Content blocks are reusable.
+Content blocks are reusable across the entire product portfolio.
 A brand safety warning, a compliance footer, or a contact card can be built once as a shared component and dropped into hundreds of product experiences.
-When that component needs updating — new phone number, updated regulatory text — change it once and the update propagates everywhere instantly.
+When that component needs updating — a new phone number, revised regulatory text, a refreshed brand colour — change it once and the update propagates across every experience that uses it instantly.
+This single capability eliminates the maintenance overhead that makes product microsites unsustainable at scale.
+There is no need to track down every page that references an outdated detail.

 Conditional Logic: Show/When